jameslovallo/snappy/packages/typer/README.md

 ## Customization

-The default styles, part selectors and slots for this element were carefully considered to be as minimal and un-opinionated as possible.
+The default styles and part selectors for this element were carefully considered to be as minimal and un-opinionated as possible.

 ### Parts